Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 15, 1889, Image 6

 cleansing and healing, not by drying up.

-It is not a liquid or snuff, but is easily |
+It is not a liquid or snuff, but is easily

 applied into the nostrils.
-Its
+Its effect is

 cure the worst cases.
 Price 50c.

-—— With Ely's Cream Bal a child
+With Ely’s Cream Balm a child

-can be treated without pain or de ad
+can be treated without pain or dread

 and with perfect safety.
-Try the reme-
+I'ry the reme-

-dy.
-It cures catarrh, hay fever and
+| dy.
+Itcures catarrh, hay fever and

 colds in the head.
-Ttis easily applied
+Itis easily applied

 first application.
-Price 50c. :
+Price 50c.

 LATE PUBLICATION,

-erand plainer type, aud with tuore than enough
+erand plainer type, and with more than enough |

 extra pages to accommodate the increase of